Documentation Index

 Parameters

-Parameter | Description | Supported input types |
+| Parameter | Description | Supported input types |

-LOCATION | The name of a location object that contains the Amazon S3 URL and credentials.
-Firebolt recommends using LOCATION to store credentials for authentication.
-See CREATE LOCATION for details. | IDENTIFIER |
+| LOCATION | The name of a location object that contains the Amazon S3 URL and credentials.
+Firebolt recommends using LOCATION to store credentials for authentication .
+LOCATION must be specified as a string literal (e.g., LOCATION => 'my_location').
+Unlike URL, it cannot be used as a positional parameter.
+For a comprehensive guide, see LOCATION objects. | TEXT |

 URL | The location containing your files in an Amazon S3 bucket.
-The expected format is s3://{bucket_name}/{full_file_path_glob_pattern} . | TEXT |
+The expected format is s3://{bucket_name}/{full_file_path_glob_pattern}. | TEXT |

 COMPRESSION | The compression type of the input file.
 If compression is not set, compression is inferred from the file extension. | TEXT |